 We don’t actually publish the strip on social networks to get ourselves known or promoted.
 There isn’t real reasoning behind that.
 Except that people sometimes wonder — with the Cape Times being a regional paper — how to get the strip in Johannesburg or wherever.
 And the same goes for folks from overseas.
 If someone digs what you do but they have no access to it: that really makes me feel lousy.
 Availability is everything to me.
 And that’s what I love about the internet: stuff I could never get access to here in South Africa, now I can find browsing the web.
 I know someone will have uploaded it onto a file sharing page or something, often stuff that he or she paid for, even when there’s nothing in it for them… We have benefited from that for years, from music to books.
 And I always loved that mentality.
 In Japan you get something called Scanlation, guys who scan whole volumes of manga comics and translate the stuff themselves and stick it onto the web just because they’re fans and want to share with other fans.
 If we had the time to do it we would translate all our Afrikaans work into English and stick it up on the internet for free.
 Because I want to be part of that.
 It’s fucking socialism.
 The thing with The Richenbaums is, we get paid a salary for doing that strip so I can make a living doing that, I don’t need to squeeze pennies out of everything we do or make it work for every opportunity you get.
 I do comics because I love art and writing, and being able to really get into it is a really nice feeling.
 Before digital media, we used to colour everything by hand, and if someone really liked it, we would give it to them.
 Today people still ask why we don’t exhibit our original artwork.
 In my mind it’s like: why?
 You want it, you can have it, I’ll draw another one some time.
 A while ago I read about Hergé: he never sold his original artwork, he always gave it away to friends.
 That’s what we’re on about.

-I really couldn’t care less about politics, especially in South Africa.
+I really could care less about politics, especially in South Africa.
 I never read the papers, except the sports section and the funnies.
 Regarding Manyi’s comments: maybe he doesn’t care for coloured people or whatever, but let me just say that the average coloured person I know says a whole lot of worse things about black people on a daily basis, and believe me, black people do the same thing.
 The average black or coloured person is too busy eking out a living in a country that doesn’t love them to be concerned about what either Manyi or Manuel says or thinks.
 Those are middle class issues, and it is middle class people who fight it out in the papers, so they shouldn’t presume to speak for the man in the streets.
 The South African mainstream likes to have a black man they can laugh at, a black man who says something that is so obviously wrong they can jump at the opportunity to lampoon him.
 Take Julius Malema, for example.
 I don’t particularly like the way people talk or write about him.
 I mean, he’s a dumb bastard, but there’s just something very uncomfortably self-righteous about it.
 Don’t call a black person dumb in the media every single day.
 “Dom Kaffir” [dumb kaffir, TD] is what the old government used to say.
 And whether it is deliberate or not, it has that undercurrent.